marco-van-malsen/snakes-and-ladders/README.md

 # snakes-and-ladders

-The goal of this project is to extend the original design as follows:
+This project extended the original design by:
-- a game for 1-4 players, while keeping the simulation option
+- retaining the simulation option
+- adding animation
+- allowing game-play for 1-4 players
-- adding numbers to tiles/fields
+- adding numbers to tiles
 - highlighting start and finish in red
+- allowing grid-sizes 10x10, 12x12 and 14x14
-- make number of snakes and ladders selectable
+- making number of snakes and ladders selectable
-- anything else?
+- creating non-overlapping snakes and ladders
+- adding histogram showing player progress